In this article, I’m going to show you how to maintain a driver library within MDT and use one Task Sequence for all hardware models.

 Create a new selection profile – right click on Selection Profiles, select New Selection Profile.

 Give it a name.
 This should reflect the hardware and OS.
 Hit Next

-Select the relevant drivers from the list.
+Select the relevant driver folder from the list.

 Your new selection profile will appear in the middle pane.

-Select the Task Sequence tab.
+Select the Task Sequence Tab.

-Right click on your deployment share and select properties.
+Right click on your deployment share and select Properties.

-Attach the new LitetouchPE_x64.iso to WDS.
+Now, attach the new LitetouchPE_x64.iso to Windows Deployment Services.